pablodecm/phd_thesis/src/102_chapter_2.md

 some useful information.
-A principled way to obtain lower dimensional representations of an event given its raw detector readouts is to attempt to reconstruct all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, through a process generally referred as *event reconstruction*.
+A principled way to obtain lower dimensional representations of an event given its raw detector readouts is to attempt to reconstruct all the primary particles that were produced in the main proton-proton interaction of the collision and estimate their main properties, through a process generally referred as *event reconstruction*.
 Nevertheless,
-for carrying out successfully the aforesaid task it is convenient to be able to have a detailed model of the detector readout output that is expected for a given set of particles produced in a collision.
+for carrying out successfully the aforesaid task it is convenient to be able to have a detailed model of the detector readout output expected for a given set of particles produced in a collision.
 Realistic modelling of high-energy physics collisions in high-dimensional representations  can be achieved through simulation.